 It asks for orderly seasons and abundance of the fruits of the earth.
 The prayer ends with the universal petition for peace and the unity of all.

 Refreshed and renewed by the energetic charity of this communion, human beings rediscover the essential truth about themselves and the world around them.
 Solitude is abolished, and even nature, longing to be set free, bursts into cosmic liturgy.

 The gap between the material and spiritual planes of existence seems to dissolve.
 As the deacon lifts his arms, the censer containing incense billows a fragrant smoke that extends his reach.
 His reach seems to gather the intentional energy of the congregation and directs it into communion.
 The fragrant incense reveals the presence of God.

-The blessing of the oil, wine and wheat sanctifies the fertility of the earth and teaches human beings that the earth they cultivate is holy.
+During special feast days, the service includes a blessing of oil, wine and wheat, sanctifying the fertility of the earth and teaching human beings that the earth they cultivate is holy.

 The uncreated God entered the created world and blessed it.
 So too, we, His people, stand alongside Him, blessing His creation.

 Experience the Good News of Jesus Christ.
 Allow the peace of Christ to rest in your soul.
 Dissolve the barriers that divide one from another.
 Embrace the unity of communion in the Holy Trinity.
 Stand in the presence of the Divine, where you’re “who you’re meant to be” through becoming at-one with God, His creation, and all humanity.